MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ### How outgoing video quality is adjusted if the HoloLens device gets too hot

 If you're on a longer call, the HoloLens device can become hot if it's using several device capabilities at the same time (for example, multiple cameras, Mixed Reality Capture, and Wi-Fi).
 To extend the length of the call and keep the device from overheating, Dynamics 365 Guides gradually reduces outgoing video quality.
 If this happens, you'll see a series of messages to let you know how and why the outgoing video quality is being adjusted.
-[Learn more about how Dynamics 365 Guides adjusts video quality](calling-hololens-thermal-adjusting.md)
+[Learn more about how Dynamics 365 Guides automatically adjusts video quality](calling-hololens-thermal-adjusting.md)

 ## Receive a call in Teams desktop (PC or Mac) from a Dynamics 365 Guides user